jsphweid/hotkey-grid/README.md

 - load up layout and export layout (config.hkg, just copy it from a selected file, don't use it)
 - a better way to switch back to first tab every time (faster, maybe as soon as any button is pressed?)
+- does it modify a .scpt file when it is run?
+If you are editing the script at the same time while using Grid and running it to test, osx starts to complain
 -
 - package up electron as exe
   - https://github.com/atom/electron/blob/master/docs/tutorial/application-distribution.md